katjagrace/katjagrace.github.io/_posts/2020-10-14-the-bads-of-ads.md

 Sometimes I fantasize about a future where stealing someone's attention to suggest for the fourteenth time that they watch your awful-looking play is rightly looked upon as akin to picking their pocket.

 Stepping back, advertising is widely found to be a distasteful activity.
-But I think it is helpful to distinguish the different unpleasant flavors potentially involved (and often not involved—there is good advertising):
+But I think it is helpful to distinguish the different unpleasant flavors potentially involved (and often not involved—there is good advertising):<!--ex-->

 1. **Mind manipulation**: Advertising is famous for uncooperatively manipulating people's beliefs and values in whatever way makes them more likely to pay money somehow.
 For instance, deceptively encouraging the belief that everyone uses a certain product, or trying to spark unwanted wants.